-• Northwest College reserves the right to call the police or ambulance service and all costs incurred will be the responsibility of the student.
+Northwest College reserves the right to call the police or ambulance service and all costs incurred will be the

 POSSESSION OF DRUG PARAPHERNALIA:

 No student shall be in possession or use of drug paraphernalia (as defined by the U.S. Drug Enforcement Administration/Title 21, Sec.
 863 of the Controlled Substances Act), and hookahs.